-Review and assessment of documents prepared by the authorized party in the authorization process be identified in the regulations and their content should be described in guides issued by the regulatory body.
+3.141.
+Essential documents to be prepared by the authorized party in the authorization process should be identified in the regulations and their content should be described in guides issued by the regulatory body.
 Additional documents may be requested as necessary, depending on the type of facility or activity concerned, and on the specific step of the authorization process.